MatthiasUckert/Introduction/README.md

 </div>

-The complete GitHub repositories consist of 3 parts.
+The complete GitHub repositories consist of 4 parts:

-1. Part 1: Additional Information for the Paper
+1.  **Part 1:** Additional Information for the Paper

+2.  **Part 2:** Pipeline for a Term Count

-2. Part 2: Accompanying R Package - Count Terms in a Corpus
+3.  **Part 3:** Accompanying R Package - Count Terms in a Corpus

-3. Part 3: Accompanying R Package - Match Company Names
+4.  **Part 4:** Accompanying R Package - Match Company Names

 # Part 1: Additional Information for the Paper